 Supporting a Season Production Scholarship of $1,500 will ensure that at least one deserving graduating senior will be recognized for their incredible work and dedication to the performing arts.
 This sponsorship option will help improve higher education opportunities for Junior Players’ many college bound students.
 Each scholarship can be held in trust for a specific production upon request.

-Sponsor will have the opportunity to meet the participants receiving the scholarship and will have the option of presenting the award to the graduating senior(s) on the selected date of the award presentation.
+• Sponsor will have the opportunity to meet the participants receiving the scholarship and will have the option of presenting the award to the graduating senior(s) on the selected date of the award presentation.

-Half-page ad in the correlating production program of the allocated scholarship
+• Sponsor will receive a half-page ad in the correlating production program of the allocated scholarship

-Recognition in the Summer Shakespeare Production, Winter Musical and Dance Production programs
+• Sponsor will receive recognition in the Summer Shakespeare Production, Winter Musical and Dance Production programs

 Annual Scholarship ($2,500)